loglux/asuswrt_ssl_updater/README.md

 # Asus Router SSL Updater
 This repository contains a Bash script for automatically updating wildcard SSL certificates on Asus routers.
 The script uses the `acme.sh` script and works with the NGINX service.
+This approach is particularly useful if you're using your Asus router for domain forwarding.

 The script is designed to work with the Advanced DNS service from Namecheap.com.